vishalbelsare/vale-server/website/docs/common/options/core.md

 MinAlertLevel = suggestion
 ```

 `MinAlertLevel` specifies the minimum alert severity that Vale will report.
-The options are "suggestion," "warning," or "error" \(defaults to "suggestion"\).
+The options are "suggestion", "warning", or "error" \(defaults to "warning"\).

 ### `IgnoredScopes`